-After dropping off the boys at school, Jomo taxis his bride to Guyana’s Campus Crusade for Christ headquarters where she serves as a staff member with the ministry to business professionals, Priority Associates.
+After dropping off the boys at school, Jomo taxis his bride to Guyana’s Cru headquarters where she serves as a staff member with the ministry to business professionals, Priority Associates.

 Dodging a puddle, Fiona steps her black, worn high heels across the driveway and enters the office space in the lower level of a 2-story home.

 Shaking her umbrella off from the morning shower, she greets the office manager, Shondell Thomas, with a hug and slides her 5 foot frame onto an office chair.
 When she is not serving at church, her mornings are typically reserved for helping Shondell with administrative needs and upkeep for Fiona’s ministry.